root-project/summer-student-course/Exercises/02_Python_Interface/readme.md

 # Python Interface
 Welcome to the exercises of the **Python Interface** learning module!

+Open the [notebook](root-python-cpp.ipynb) in order to learn how to use ROOT from Python.

+For later, see the below examples of Python scripts in which you can create histograms and graphs.

 ## Histograms

 In order to complete this exercise about ROOT histograms in PyROOT, please follow these steps: